SSTA

 Matches will be played on Saturdays.
 A player may not

-take part in more than one match of any particular Pennant scheduled for any
+take part in more than one match of any particular Pennant

 Players must be financial members of a South Suburban

-Tennis Association
+Tennis Association affiliated Club.

-Each team shall consist of 3 men and 3 ladies.
-All
+Each team shall consist of 2

-players (including reserves) must be included on the team nomination form.
-All
+reserves) must be included on the team nomination form.
+All players (including

-players (including reserves) must be ranked in order of playing strength.
+reserves) must be ranked in order of playing strength.

 5. Nominations